 - Obtain and disseminates information regarding student lessons and progress.

 - Maintains confidentiality.

-- Participates in professional development to further develop skills, faculty/team meetings, and special events as assigned.
+- Participates in professional development programs, faculty meetings, and special events as assigned.

-- Keeps staff/teacher informed of special needs and other student issues.
+- Keeps teacher informed of special needs and other student issues.

 - Ability to communicate effectively with students, parents, and staff.